American Sign Language 2

 Email: Ann.Boyd@CHATclasses.com

-Description: This class will build on the skills learned in ASL I, increasing vocabulary, sharpening facial expressions and practicing ASL structure.
-Deaf culture is incorporated as well.
-Example of topics learned: Locating Things Around the House, Life Events, Talking About the Weekend.
-This class is highly interactive and will involve teacher presentations, group activities and student presentations which will enhance students' production and receptive skills to effectively communicate in the deaf community.
+Description: This class will introduce the beginning skills of basic communication through signs, facial expressions and ASL structure.
+Deaf culture and history will be incorporated as well.
+Example of topics learned: locating things around the house, life events, talking about the weekend.
+This class is highly interactive and will involve tutor instruction, group activities and student participation which will enhance students' production and receptive skills to effectively communicate in the deaf community.
+The purpose of this class is to be able to better converse with people in the Deaf/HH community.

 Students have the opportunity to perform with their class at both the Christmas Celebration and Spring Showcase.